Videos

 final film, last half)

-I also lead a literary discussion group called “Exploring the Classics,” which meets via Zoom at the same time on the alternate Sundays.
+The above series has now ended, at least for the time being.
+Note that I also lead an ongoing literary discussion group called “Exploring the Classics,” which meets via Zoom every other Sunday, 5:00-7:00 p.m.
+Pacific Time.
 For more information on those readings and meetings (which are not recorded), click here.

 The Old Weird America

-This is a 5-session Zoom
+This is a 6-session Zoom

 series in which I am presenting old-time American folksongs and blues.